 These choices determine which categories of images to include.
 Any category unchecked is ignored.

 Images in rectangular frames — most images are placed in a simple rectangular frame.
 In this case, a frame of matching position and size is created on the varnish layer.
+The matching varnish frame includes the keyline (stroke) of the original image frame.
 Note that 1-bit images are ignored.